DiscipleTools/disciple-tools-documentation/disciple-tools-theme/wp-admin/customizations/roles-permissions.md

 `WP Admin > Customizations (D.T) BETA > [Record Type] > Roles`

-__On Desktop__

-1. Access the customizations feature, as described within [Accessing Menu](./accessing-menu.md)
-2. Select record type to be updated.
-3. Navigate to `Roles` tab.
-4. Un/Check role permissions accordingly, based on requirements.
-5. Click update button to save changes.

-__On Mobile__

-1. Access the customizations feature, as described within [Accessing Menu](./accessing-menu.md)
+To access the role permissions functionality, follow these steps:

+1. Navigate to the WordPress Admin dashboard of your Disciple.Tools instance.
+   - Click the settings icon (⚙️ on desktop, ☰ on mobile) and select **Admin**.
+2. From the main left sidebar, click on **Customizations (D.T)**.
-2. Select record type to be updated.
+3. Select record type to be updated.
-3. Navigate to `Roles` tab.
+4. Navigate to `Roles` tab.
-4. Un/Check role permissions accordingly, based on requirements.
+5. Un/Check role permissions accordingly, based on requirements.
-5. Click update button to save changes.
+6. Click update button to save changes.

 ## What Are Role Permissions?